The Christmas Story:

 probably the only writer in the Christian Scriptures who was not born a Jew.
 Originally,

-the text indicates that his medical knowledge was typical of any educated person of his
+the text indicates that the author's medical knowledge was typical of an educated person of his

 era.
-Most of the Christmas story that we see portrayed in plays and pageants is most often taken
+The Christmas story that we see portrayed in plays and pageants is most often taken

 from this gospel.
 Matthew's mention of the Magi is then tacked onto the end.
 Some